hoonzis/hoonzis.github.io/_posts/2011-05-17-bing-maps-bindable-tileslayer.md

 blogger_orig_url: http://hoonzis.blogspot.com/2011/05/bing-maps-bindable-tileslayer.html
 ---

 Specifying secondary tiles source allows you to cover parts of the map with you another layer.
 This layer might contain some additional information, such as new routes or points or any other geolocated information.
-In Silverlight you can use secondary tiles source by using the <b>TilesLayer</b> and <b>LocationRectTileSource</b> elements.
+In Silverlight you can use secondary tiles source by using the **TilesLayer** and **LocationRectTileSource** elements.

 With Bing Maps and Silverlight you would basically do it like this: